-A. SUPPORTING THE BOAT
+B. SUPPORTING THE BOAT

 A cradle is the ideal support for the boat whenever it is not in the water.
 Properly designed and constructed, it will provide support at the proper points, which is essential to avoid stress on the hull.
-Boat placement on the cradle should line up as closely as possible to the sling tags on the side of the deck.
 Do not rest boat on underwater fittings.

-2. PASSENGER LOCATIONS
+2. Passenger Locations